 While creating a realistic investment plan is an effective way to improve the likelihood of reaching your financial goals, a plan is only as good as your ability to stick to it.

-You should be constantly reviewing your investment decisions through the framework of your investment plan and creating methods to hold yourself accountable to your plan.
+You should constantly be reviewing your investment decisions through the framework of your investment plan and creating methods to hold yourself accountable to your plan.
 Some ways to do this: